Patan After Dark — Evening Guide to Durbar Square & Cafés

 April 15, 2026 · Kata Jaam?
 Team

-Patan — officially Lalitpur — is Kathmandu's most atmospheric neighbourhood after sunset.
+Patan — officially Lalitpur, meaning "City of Fine Arts" — is Kathmandu's most atmospheric neighbourhood after sunset.
 The UNESCO-listed Durbar Square empties out around 5 PM, the lights come on, and what was a tourist attraction during the day becomes the quiet heart of an ancient Newari city.
-Here's how to spend an evening there.
+The bell rings at Krishna Mandir.
+The metalworkers shut their shutters.
+The smell of mustard oil and incense rises from the temple-side eateries.
+This is the part of Kathmandu most visitors never see.

 Start at Patan Durbar Square